Wachira007/JurisTech/README.md

 # JurisTech
-Frontend of a consultancy law firm
+Frontend app for a consultancy law firm